Skip to Main Content

 How does the SAVE repayment plan work?

-The SAVE repayment plan is the most generous IDR plan available.
+The SAVE repayment plan was designed as the most generous IDR plan available.
 Here's a look at the key features:

 Monthly payments